What is SEO strategy?

 3rd type.
 “Mastodon” strategy

 This SEO strategy is suitable for site-leaders.
 They compete only with two or three other “mastodons,” which have been on the market for decades.
 A battalion of employees are working on each such project.
 Therefore, the goals for the specialists here will be: to advance more than the competitors and to search for hidden exit points in the top-1, get ahead of competitors even for several positions of keywords.

 Features of the “Mastodon” strategy

 - A “Mastodon” does not need to worry about increasing the reference mass – it grows by itself because many sites refer to your materials.

 - Because the reference goes back to the foreground, the work on the site itself comes to the fore.
 This can be long operations with internal linking, and work with content on the site.
-Work inside such a site can proceed indefinitely.
+Get know how to link one page to another in HTML and work inside such a site can proceed indefinitely.